ronengoren/Admin_panel/README.md

 * Recent activity feed - all activities are tracked by user - public activity gem

-* Login / logout / edit profile / delete profile - Devise
+* Login / logout / edit profile / delete profile - Devise gem

-* Search feature divided to tabs - for each
+* Search feature divided to tabs - for each category

 # How to use?